SamPutnam/Index/README.md

 *Last code commit* implies that a commit with no code - be it artwork, design, or documentation - is not counted.

-This metric will correlate strongly with the health of a codebase.

 If a project is alive, it might take 30 seconds to download but it will run - first try.

 <br>